Genji Monogatari Emaki: Calligraphy

 The artists of The Tale of Genji scroll did not use just one style of calligraphy but many different styles.
 For example, they used marker styles that consisted of delicate flowing lines and others with definite brush strokes.
 The purpose of this style of calligraphy was more for aesthetic enjoyment of the design rather than for reading.
 Because of this style of calligraphy, the Genji Monogatari Emaki is almost impossible to decipher.
 Even amongst today's most educated Japanese people, only a few can successfully decipher it.
 Although it is unknown how well the Japanese people of that era could read, many believe that they, too, would have had a very difficult time.
 One reason given for using a writing style so difficult to read is that legibility would have taken away from the visual effect.

 Text

 The textual fragments found in the scrolls are notable in that they preserve the oldest known form of the text of the Genji.
-This text is different in many respects from the standard Aobyoshi text associated with Fujiwara no Teika.
+This text is different in many respects from the standard Aobyōshi text associated with Fujiwara no Teika.
 The text found in the emaki as well as in the Genji shaku, the first Genji commentary, have allowed scholars to identify extant manuscripts that seem to preserve a pre-Teika form of the text.
 The best known of these is the Yomei-bunko Genji.